 I value your support and invite you to show your thanks to support Slow Flowers’ ongoing advocacy, education and outreach activities.
 You can find the donate button in the column to the right at debraprinzing.com

 I’m Debra Prinzing, host and producer of the Slow Flowers Podcast.
-Next week, you’re invited to join me in putting more American grown flowers on the table, one vase at a time.
+Next week, you’re invited to join me in putting more Slow Flowers on the table, one vase at a time.
 And If you like what you hear, please consider logging onto iTunes and posting a listener review.